Find providers

 Mindfulness is a practice of stepping back, taking a breath, relaxing, and taking stock of what’s going on at any given moment.
 Like any other skill, it takes practice.
 Your mind will wander.
 It can seem frustrating at the beginning, but continuing the practice can eventually make it second nature.

-Have Your ADHD Diagnosed and Treated Online on Klarity
+Have Your ADHD Diagnosed and Treated Online with Klarity

-Providers on Klarity make it quick and easy to get your adult ADHD properly diagnosed and receive treatment by a licensed professional.
-You’ll get your diagnosis and official evaluation after a 30-minute online visit, and if you’re prescribed medication, you’ll be able to pick it up from your local pharmacy.
+Klarity makes it quick and easy to get your adult ADHD properly diagnosed and obtain treatment by a licensed professional.
+If you’re prescribed medication, you’ll be able to pick it up from your pharmacy immediately.